LeifHuenderML/Harbinger/docs/weeklyUpdate.md

 - created a cover letter for paper submission
 - created a statement of significance

-- create a graphical abstract
+September 15-21
-https://www.elsevier.com/researcher/author/tools-and-resources/graphical-abstract
+- created a graphical abstract https://www.elsevier.com/researcher/author/tools-and-resources/graphical-abstract